Kyle-Verhoog/cs452/docs/k1-bzpart.md

 ## Syscalls

 The kernel supports the following syscalls:

+- Assert - Invoked via `assert` provides a method of testing conditions in tasks
 - Create - Creates another task to be put on the kernel's task schedule
 - Get Tid - Get the task's tid
 - Get Parent Tid - Get the parent's task tid